justinmc/jQuery-Open-Carousel/README.md

 ### Responsive

-Open Carousel calculates the positions to moves slides to dynamically, so TODO
+Open Carousel works nicely with any responsive layout you might throw it in.
+Check out the responsive example at examples/responsive for more, or the fullwidth example if you want slides that fill their container at any screen size.

 ### Links to Slides